 Only in the 18th century, the Saffron Risotto recipe appears in Italian cookbooks.

-Since then, this recipe has been changed many times and by many chefs, until you get the perfect recipe, the recipe that nowadays has become a true flag of Italian cuisine in the world.
+Since then, this recipe has been changed many times by many chefs, until we get the perfect recipe.
+The recipe that nowadays has become a true flag of Italian cuisine in the world.

 You can serve the Saffron Risotto alone as a first course, or as a single dish together with Ossobuco alla Milanese as tradition dictates: the final touch that makes this dish a true masterpiece!

-Note: The pure saffron is in pistils, if you use saffron in powder be careful, it can contain other spices or food colors that alter the taste.
+Avoid if you can use saffron powder, it may contain other spices or food colors that alter the taste.